IN OR OUT? The Benefits of Software Outsourcing vs. In-House Staffing

 “Software development is a science and it’s an art.
 It’s about living and breathing what you do, versus doing it as a side project.
 You can choose to be mediocre and micro-manage, but you’ll soon be out of business.”

 The shift from head count to skill count has been flagged as a global megatrend.
-As Andy says, “When you factor in the time and cost of ramp-up and ramp-down, getting into areas that are not core to your company is a lot of wasted effort and that means you can’t be agile in the competitive landscape.
+As Andy says, “When you factor in the time and cost of ramp-up and ramp-down, getting into areas that are not your core business is a lot of wasted effort and that means you can’t be agile in the competitive landscape.
 You have to be more like a speedboat than an ocean liner.”

 Working across time zones: Getting in sync

-Many of Accelerance’s clients work with nearshoring firms in Latin America, because of the work-day overlap.
+Many of Accelerance’s clients work with nearshoring firms in Latin America because of the work-day overlap.
 Being able to connect virtually at the same time creates an agile work environment that’s similar to running an in-house team.
-Other companies choose to partner with offshoring firms in South Asia or Eastern Europe to benefit from double-shift “around the sun” development – with the offshore team picking up where the domestic team leaves off at the end of their working day.
+Other companies choose to partner with outsourcing companies in South Asia or Eastern Europe to benefit from double-shift “around the sun” development – with the offshore team picking up where the domestic team leaves off at the end of their working day.

 This option requires great communication, a strong relationship and a degree of trust, but it can dramatically speed up the development process – an ideal solution for projects on a tight deadline.
 Of course, there’s the risk of rework costs if the project derails, so doing thorough due diligence on your outsourcing partner is critical.
 It’s important your development partnership is built on a strong foundation with clear boundaries and expectations.